jasshone/jasshone.github.io/_posts/2024-07-28-Diffusion-Models.md

     x14 = self.up3(x13, x3, t)
     x15 = self.conv8(x14)
     x16 = self.up4(x15, x1, t)

-    x17 = self.conv9(x16)
-    return self.out(x17)
+    return self.out(x16)

 ```

 Whew!
 That was a lot, but now we are mostly finished.

-## Training the model
+## Part 3 Training the model

-I won't write out the entire training loop here, since I won't be going over the data step, but basically given a batch of images, the way you train the model is:
+Given a batch of images, the way you train the model is:

 1. sample random timesteps to generate images for
 2. add noise to the images to these timesteps